Andrew Cogliano: International play

 In his final season with the St. Michael's Buzzers, Cogliano represented Canada at the 2004 World U-17 Hockey Challenge, where he led the team in scoring.
 He sent the stick he used in the tournament to the Hockey Hall of Fame.

 In 2005–06, Cogliano represented Canada in the 2006 World Junior Ice Hockey Championships in Vancouver, winning a gold medal.
 He ended the tournament with 5 points in 6 games.

-Cogliano again won gold with Canada at the 2007 World Junior Ice Hockey Championships, in Sweden.
+Cogliano again won gold with Canada at the following 2007 World Junior Ice Hockey Championships, in Sweden, registering 1 goal and 2 assists for 3 points in 6 appearances.
+Colgiano completed his junior international career having won the gold medal in each tournament he participated in.

 Personal life

-Cogliano grew up in Woodbridge, Ontario.
-He has a brother, Matthew, who is an elementary school teacher.
-Cogliano and his wife Allie have two daughters together.
+Cogliano and his wife Allie have three daughters together.
+As he is of Italian descent, Cogliano chose to wear the jersey number 13 while with the Oilers.